e2b-dev/E2B/DEV.md

 - CLI upload the context while archiving in stream
 - Setup the linter (exhaustruct is useful)
 - Move provisioning script to api for DX (escaping problems)
+- Using docker "commit container" to store provisioned containers

 ### API
 - Add monitoring to the envs routes